CCPC Guidance for Business re COVID-19 Face Masks

 Barrier Masks, which are provided to consumers in the course of commercial activity, whether free or at a cost to the consumer, may fall within the General Product Safety Directive (GPSD) and the Irish General Product Safety Regulations (SI 199 of 2004).
 Producers and distributors of Barrier Masks have various duties under GPSD and SI 199 of 2004.

 In Ireland, there is a specification for Barrier Masks known as the SWIFT 19 Specification which has been developed by National Standards Authority of Ireland at the request of the CCPC.
-The SWIFT 19 Specification can be used by a producer of Barrier Masks to enable them to demonstrate conformity (pursuant to Regulation 5 (3) (b) of S.I.
+CEN, the the European Committee for Standardization also developed a new CEN Workshop Agreement on face coverings.
+The SWIFT 19 Specification and/or the CEN Workshop Agreement can be used by a producer of Barrier Masks to enable them to demonstrate conformity (pursuant to Regulation 5 (3) (b) of S.I.
 199 of 2004) with the general safety requirements of S.I.
 199 of 2004.

 The SWIFT 19 Specification specifies the minimum requirements for the design, manufacture, performance, packaging, marking and information for use, for Barrier Masks intended for single use or reusable use for consumers to reduce the risk of general transmission of a viral infection.
 The SWIFT 19 Specification includes testing methods for performance requirements specified for the Barrier Masks.

-At this time, there are no harmonized European standards or specifications for Barrier Masks for general consumer use, unlike masks for personal protective equipment or medical devices.
+At this time, there are no harmonized European standard for Barrier Masks for general consumer use, unlike masks for personal protective equipment or medical devices.

 Barrier Masks must not be sold as either personal protective equipment or medical devices.
 Products which do not comply with the requirements for personal protective equipment or medical devices must not give consumers a false impression that they are personal protective equipment or medical device.
 Therefore, product information for Barrier Masks must not contain references to personal protection equipment standards or classifications such as FFP2, EN 149, KN95, or N95.
 Barrier Masks must not contain claims that they protect, or are intended to protect, the wearer from viruses such as COVID-19.
 Such claims would be considered criminal offences under consumer protection and product safety law.